 There are many benefits of telecommuting for the employee: it’s easier to manage chronic health conditions; reduced stress levels; geographical preferences are met; and decreased costs.
 Let’s examine each benefit in detail.

 - Reduced stress levels.
 Providing you do not have children running around in the background or live in a noisy environment, nearly everyone experiences reduced stress levels when working from home.
-In the two examples provided above, both of those medical conditions are greatly aggravated by stress.
-And most of the chronic health conditions cited by the CDC?
-Those are also aggravated by stress.
+Nearly all of the chronic health conditions cited by the CDC are aggravated by stress.
 The reduction in stress levels comes from the following:

 - No commute.
 No commute = no traffic, no accidents.
 Long commute times are associated with an increased risk for stress, and consequently, disease [3-5].
 What’s interesting, is that women appear to be disproportionately affected by the stress of long commute times .